Philippine Constabulary: Organization

-Ranks of the PC
+Ranks

 Ranks of the PC followed those first of the United States Army and later on those used by the Armed Forces of the Philippines.

 Originally the PC used the ranks and insignia of the United States Army upon its foundation and in its latter years it was more modelled on Philippine Army but with branch-specific shoulder board and sleeve insignia.